DMage771/HelloWorld/README.md

 # HelloWorld
 My first repository
-This is me in a dreaperate attempt to find the jobs of my dreams.
+This is me in a dreaperate attempt to find the job of my dreams.